Bamfill History, Family Crest & Coats of Arms

 Early Notables of the Bamfill family (pre 1700)

-Migration of the Bamfill family to Ireland
+Migration of the Bamfill family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Bamfill, or a variant listed above: John Bampfield, who arrived in Philadelphia in 1798.